-As from July 2023 the government has introduced an exemption for those applicants looking to apply for this category of active residency from paying the EUR 50,000 bond.
-Certain criteria will need to be proven on an application form to the Ministry of the economy after the fall Andorran company is formed and local trading license obtained an application will then need to be made with a view to an approval resolution from the Ministry of the Economy .
+As from July 2023 the government introduced an exemption for those applicants looking to apply for this category of active residency from paying the EUR 50,000 bond.
+This is the new digital entrepreneur law that seeks to encourage digital entrepreneurs to set up in Andorra.
+After the Andorran company is formed and local trading license obtained an application will then need to be made with a view to an approval resolution from the Ministry of the Economy .
 More details follow below.

 As from December 2022 the minimum shareholding in any company in Andorra has risen to 34% to qualify for residency.
 The bond has risen from 15,000 EUR to 50,000 EUR.

 As from April 2022 the requirement for active residents to wait 12 months before their spouse may join them is cut to 3 months.
 This is significant as for example the spouse need not be a shareholder to overcome the old 12 month rule.

 Immigration is now allowing a temporary address for active residency applications, in recognition of the difficult state of the rental market, Immigration is providing a little more flexibility in allowing a THREE month grace period to find a long term rental.
 They will now allow a hotel, aparthotel or even an Air BnB ( Warning- the property will need to be registered with the Government (HUT) for the purposes of short term rentals, many are not) proof of booking/reservation in place of a fixed rental contract as previously obligatory.
 This grace period is for a maximum of 3 months only during or at the end of which Immigration must have received a Comú registration of a fixed term rental (normally 5 years).
 Failure to comply with this will result n the cancellation of the residency with a new application required.
 In effect this would mean getting new Apostillised certificates plus a rental contract since everything else including the bond will be in place.